Executive Committee

 Soraya has a BA in Management and Economics and a master’s degree in Quality and Business Transformation, she also completed the INSEAD CTAM Executive Program and The WICT Network’s Executive Stanford Program.
 She has been named “Leader of the year” by the Customer Management association and featured in the prestigious Rijksmuseum as an” Influential woman making a difference”.
 She is also recognized by “Topvrouwen” a platform showcasing top women leaders in the Netherlands and a member of the World Economic Chief DEI officers Forum.

-In 2019, Soraya co-founded The WICT Network: Europe chapter and served as president.
+In 2019 Soraya co-founded The WICT Network Europe chapter and served as president.
+Soraya currently serves on the WICT Global board as chapter leader designee.

 Soraya’s personal aspiration is to encourage leaders to play a pivotal role in creating a consciously inclusive culture where everyone can feel as though they belong, in addition to driving a level playing field for women in the industry.